 If you want to be more intentional, you can prepare batches ahead of time.
 Some people freeze small portions of cooked chicken in ice cube trays, creating grab-and-thaw treat portions.
 Others mix cooked ground turkey with a tiny bit of bone broth to create something more interesting.
 The key is using only cat-safe ingredients: cooked meat, perhaps some cat-safe vegetables like cooked pumpkin, and nothing else.

-Speaking of pumpkin, yes, it’s actually okay for cats in very small amounts.
+Speaking of pumpkin, yes, it’s okay for cats in very small amounts.
 Plain pumpkin puree (not pie filling with added sugar and spices) can be mixed into homemade treats or offered on its own.
 It’s not something cats naturally crave, but it won’t hurt them and might add nutritional variety.

-Before getting too adventurous with homemade cat treats, remember that cats have relatively simple nutritional needs compared to other pets.
-They don’t need fancy recipes or complicated ingredients.
+Cats don’t need fancy recipes or complicated ingredients.
 A protein-forward approach that mirrors what they’d hunt in nature is almost always the way to go.

-Halloween Cat Treats: Portion Sizes and Frequency
+Portion Sizes and Frequency

 Treats should make up no more than 10% of your cat’s daily caloric intake.
 For an average indoor cat, this typically means just a few small pieces during treat time.